-Thomas Davis was born in Nottingham in November 1827, but usually resided in Sneinton where he was employed as a copper-plate printer initially, but then worked for a relative as a tinner and brazier.
+Thomas Davis was born in Nottingham in November 1827 though he resided in Sneinton (which was then not part of Nottingham) where he was employed initially as a copper-plate printer but then worked for a relative as a tinner and brazier.

-His first Notts game was against England at Lord’s and in all he appeared in 12 County matches, the last being in 1865.
-Apart from his batting and fielding he could also bowl medium pace round arm, but had a very peculiar action, his arm being hidden behind his back until the last possible moment.
+His first Notts game was against England at Lord’s in 1854 and he appeared in 12 County matches, the last being in 1865.
+Apart from his batting and fielding he could also bowl medium pace round arm with a very peculiar action, his arm being hidden behind his back until the last possible moment.

 In his later years Davis was employed by the Town Corporation as superintendent of the Forest Recreation Ground.
-He was known by the nickname ‘Oily’, but its origin is obscure Davis died in Nottingham in May 1898.
+He was known by the nickname ‘Oily’, but its origin is obscure.
+Thomas Davis died in Nottingham in May 1898.